Enable automatic polling of relative tool sheds to see if any updates # are available for installed repositories. Ideally only one Galaxy # server process should be able to check for repository updates. The # setting for hours_between_check should be an integer between 1 and 24. enable_tool_shed_che

 Getting updates for tool shed repositories installed in a local Galaxy instance

-Galaxy can be configured to automatically poll appropriate Galaxy tool sheds to find updates that are available for any of your installed tool shed repositories.
-To enable this feature set the value of the following config settings in universe_wsgi.ini.
+Galaxy can be configured to automatically poll appropriate Galaxy tool sheds to retrieve the current status for any of your installed tool shed repositories.
+To enable this feature set the value of the following config settings in config/galaxy.ini.
 Tools sheds will be polled when your Galaxy server is started or when the configured number of hours have passed since your Galaxy server was started or since the last poll occurred if your Galaxy server has been running for some time since it was restarted.

 # Enable automatic polling of relative tool sheds to see if any updates # are available for installed repositories.
 Ideally only one Galaxy # server process should be able to check for repository updates.
 The # setting for hours_between_check should be an integer between 1 and 24. enable_tool_shed_check = True hours_between_check = 12

-If you have one or more Galaxy tool shed repositories installed into your local Galaxy instance, you'll see a new item in the Server section of your Administration menu named Manage installed tool shed repositories.
+If you have one or more Galaxy tool shed repositories installed into your local Galaxy instance, you'll see a menu option in the Server section of your Administration menu labeled Manage installed tool shed repositories.

-The Repository Actions pop-up menu provides a way to get any new updates that are available from the relevant Galaxy tool shed.
+When visiting the Manage repository page for the filter repository, the Repository Actions pop-up menu provides another Get repository updates option to get new updates that are available from the Tool Shed.

 A very important point to convey here is that updates retrieved from the Tool Shed will be restricted to those that are associated with the current installable revision of the repository.
 Remember that the repository revision values are a number followed by a : and an alpha-numeric string (e.g., 6:98d05121d41e).